 barium diiodide is known by the following synonyms:

-The barium in barium diiodide formally is in the oxidation state 2.
+The oxidation number of barium in barium diiodide is 2.

 - Hill system formula: Ba1I2

 - Formula weight: 391.136

 - Class: iodide